JEverhart383/first-headless-project-decode-2023/README.md

 ```
 Now, if you save this file and refresh your homepage in the browser, the most recent posts should be displayed 🎉

+## Step 3: Display ACF Fields on Single Post Page

+Now that we have an idea of how Faust.js works ,